magento/merchdocs/.github/CONTRIBUTING.md

 We welcome all types of contributions; from minor typo fixes to new topics.

-You must review and sign the Adobe Contributor License Agreement (CLA) if this is your first time contributing.
-You only need to sign the CLA once.

 Magento Documentation staff members and Community Maintainers review issues and pull requests on a regular basis.
 We do our best to address all issues as soon as possible, but working through the backlog takes time.
 We appreciate your patience.

+## Contributor License Agreement

+All third-party contributions to this project must be accompanied by a signed contributor license agreement.
+This gives Adobe permission to redistribute your contributions as part of the project.
+[Sign our CLA](https://opensource.adobe.com/cla.html).
+You only need to submit an Adobe CLA one time, so if you have submitted one previously, you are good to go!

 ## Rewards for contributions